 After not being able to find a playset that seemed high quality and fit my needs, I decided to design my own!
 I wanted a solution that incorporated as much fun into a small footprint, as to not eat up too much of the yard.
 This backyard space saver playset has a 5′ x 9′ footprint, features two swings, a slide, a rock wall, a netted tire swing, and a second floor covered landing.
-A full detailed step by step plan set will be available shortly.
-The plans will feature a material list, cut list, hardware shopping list, and detailed diagrams, all designed to help you build a space saver backyard playset of your own.
-Be sure to read the build article while following the plans for more details.

 As always, I started this project by fully designing every single piece and identifying where cuts needed to happen using Sketchup.
 This allows me to minimize the amount of wood waste and helps make the shopping trip much more effective.